cce-bigdataintro-1160/CEBD-1160-spring-2019/bash-git.md

 3. List the first 5 rows of the file.
 Now list the last 5.
 4. Print this file in your screen using `cat` now use the `less` command.
 5. Can you print only the names of all people in the file?
-6. Print this file in reverse order and save the output to train_reverse.txt.
+6. Print this file last 5 lines save the output to train_tail.csv
 7. Print only the lines 3 to 5 of the file?
 8. Can you explain the command `du -a . | sort -n -r | head -n 20` and why would you use it?
-9. Print only the `cd` commands you did today.
-10. Split the train.csv file in multiple files with 20 lines each.
+9. Split the train.csv file in multiple files with 20 lines each.

 ##### Write loops to iterate over lists